elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 - Markdown files should be named without capitals and without spaces (replace them with underscores).
 - Make sure that the markdown file has a unique name.
 - If the markdown file is named *example.md*, the page will be found at https://rdmkit.elixir-europe.org/example.
 - By default a page will not show up in the sidebar.
 In order to do so you will have to add the link towards the page to the `.yaml` file in the *_data/sidebars* directory or link towards it from another page.
-More info about this can be found [here](#find-your-newly-added-page-back-on-the-website).
+More info about this can be found on the [find your page back section](#find-your-newly-added-page-back-on-the-website).

 ### GitHub checks